darwyn123/azure-vm/README.md

   Subscription

-     Select the subscription to be used by the VM.
+     Select an active subscription.

 Resource Group

-     Click Create new and enter osTicket-RG, then click OK.
+     Click Create new and enter osTicket, then click OK.

 Virtual machine name

-     Enter osTicket-VM.
+     Enter osTicket-vm.

 Region

      Enter preferred region to host the VM.

-Availability options

-     Select No infrastructure redundancy required.

-Security type

-     Select Standard.

 Image